 Personally I’m a big fan of eating my probiotics rather than taking a probiotic supplement most of the time.
 There are a few exceptions, which will be discussed in my probiotic supplement post.
-Fermented foods also can give you a wider variety of beneficial bacteria, at a far more cost effective alternative, and are even super easy to make at home if you decide that is something you would want to try.
-You can buy them at the store if you prefer and still reap the benefits.
+Fermented foods also can give you a wider variety of beneficial bacteria and offer more nutrients at a far more cost effective alternative.
+They are easy to make at home if you decide that is something you would want to try or you can buy them at the store if you prefer.

 What’s more exciting, is that eating fermented food has been shown to improve the nutritional quality of the food, making certain nutrients more bioavailable and creating stronger antioxidant properties.
 Fermented foods are naturally full of probiotics and prebiotics in the form of fiber or sugar.